fubuloubu/ERC4626/README.md

 The current exchange rate of shares to assets, quoted per unit share e.g. `10 ** Vault.decimals()`.

-SHOULD be inclusive of any management or performance fees that are charged on the gross yield.
+MUST be inclusive of any fees that are charged against assets in the Vault.
-SHOULD *NOT* be inclusive of any deposit or withdrawal fees.
 MAY *NOT* be completely accurate according to slippage or other on-chain conditions, when performing the actual exchange.